 Tool

-Guide to Hosting Interfaith Friendly Events
+Guide to Hosting Faith Friendly Events

 Being an interfaith leader doesn’t mean you need to know everything about every tradition, but you do need to be mindful of certain considerations when planning an inclusive event.